Patient education: High altitude illness (including mountain sickness) (Beyond the Basics)

 High altitude cerebral edema (HACE) is a rare life-threatening altitude disease, and is a severe form of acute mountain sickness (AMS).
-It is caused by leaky capillaries in the brain, which causes swelling.
+It is caused by leaky capillaries in the brain, which causes fluid accumulation and brain swelling.

 HACE prevention — HACE can be prevented with the measures discussed above.
 (See 'AMS prevention' above.)

-HACE symptoms — HACE usually occurs within one to three days after traveling above 9800 feet (3000 meters).
+HACE symptoms — HACE usually occurs within one to three days after traveling above 9800 feet (3000 m).
 Symptoms may include:

 ●Difficulty walking straight

-HACE treatment — HACE is a medical emergency and you should descend to a lower altitude as soon as possible.
+HACE treatment — HACE is a medical emergency and you should immediately descend to a lower altitude.
 Waiting to descend can be disastrous; symptoms can worsen quickly and you may not be able to walk.
 Delaying descent increases the risk of life-threatening complications, or even death.
 (See "Acute mountain sickness and high altitude cerebral edema".)

 Besides descent, other HACE treatments include:

-●Several hours in a portable hyperbaric chamber.
-This can be a useful and life-saving treatment until descent is possible.
+●Portable hyperbaric chamber – Treatment in a portable hyperbaric chamber (with or without supplemental oxygen) can be life-saving until descent is possible.
 (See 'Portable hyperbaric chamber' below.)

-●Dexamethasone.
-This is an important medicine to have on hand if you plan to sleep above 9800 feet (3000 meters).
+●Dexamethasone – This is an important medicine to have on hand if you plan to sleep above 9800 feet (3000 m).
 You should take it immediately if you develop signs of HACE, with the recommended dose being 8 to 10 mg by mouth.
 You should take 4 mg every six hours thereafter until you have descended.
 You should take dexamethasone before entering a hyperbaric chamber.

-Portable hyperbaric chamber — Portable hyperbaric chambers are inflatable pressure bags that can be used to treat people with AMS, HACE, or high altitude pulmonary edema (HAPE).
+Portable hyperbaric chamber — Portable hyperbaric chambers are inflatable pressure bags used in remote settings that can treat people with HACE when immediate descent is not feasible.
 You are zipped into the chamber and the device is inflated with a foot pump (picture 1).

 When inflated, the air inside the chamber is more like the air you breathe at lower altitudes.
 This increases the amount of oxygen in your blood, relieving symptoms of high altitude illness quickly.
 You can remain in the chamber for several hours.